rohanpaul98/Object-Detection-SSD/Readme.md

 <h2>Introduction</h2>
 <p> This projects aims at object detection with a very high accuracy using pre-trained light weight SSD-MobileNet V3 architecture.
 My project describes how object detection models can be trined very easily and accurately using the TEnsorFlow API.
-Here we have also used OpenCV in order to draw the rectangles around the objects.
+Here we have also used OpenCV in order to draw the rectangles around the objects and also to load the pre-trained frozen TensorFlow models.
 <h4>Challenges  :</h4>
 The main challenge faced by me was getting the config file which I finally found at https://github.com/opencv/opencv/wiki/TensorFlow-Object-Detection-API which is the wiki page of TensorFlow API .
 <h4>Technologies Used  :</h4>OpenCV